Year 1 - Ash

 Friday | Spelling test Homework to be sent home.
 New spellings and spellings book to be sent home.
 New reading book to be sent home.
 New 'reading for pleasure' book to be sent home.
 This is often a book for the adults at home to read to your child. |

-We have a summer full of treats planned for the children.
-We will be visiting the zoo and have some very special guests due to come and see us.
-The children are keen to delve into their learning.
+We have a term full of treats planned for the children.
+After half term, rehearsals for the school Nativity will get underway and run alongside our music curriculum.
+We are excited to explore life in year one and the children are keen to delve into their learning.
 Let's take a look at the fun the children will be having this term.

 Reading/Phonics/Spellings: